-She was a central figure in the Senate Inquiries into Forgotten Australians and Former Child Migrants and helped achieve a National Apology in 2009.
-She was also a key player in achieving a National Apology for people affected by Forced Adoptions, delivered in Canberra in 2013.
+Rachel was a central figure in the Senate Inquiries into Forgotten Australians and Former Child Migrants and helped secure the National Apology in 2009.
+She later played a key role in achieving the 2013 National Apology for people affected by Forced Adoptions.

 Dr Robert Isaacs OAM JP PhD

 Dr Robert Isaacs is an Aboriginal elder who has devoted a large proportion of his life to improving the lives of indigenous people.
 He is an ex-resident of St Joseph’s, Castledare and Clontarf.
 He played a key role in setting up Australia’s first Indigenous school, Clontarf Aboriginal College.

 Robert has been Chair of the Australia Day Council WA, Chairman Administrator of the Aboriginal Housing Board and Senior Policy Advisor to the Minister for Housing and Aboriginal Affairs.
 He has also been involved in a wide array of negotiations relating to land rights, Aboriginal affairs and conflict resolution